RAP for Statistics

 Why do it?

-Using code brings numerous benefits, computers are far quicker, more accurate, and far more reliable than humans in many of the tasks that we do.
-Writing out these instructions saves us significant amounts of time, particularly when it can be reused in future years, or even next week when one specific number in the source file suddenly changes, and also provides us with editable documentation for our production processes, saving the need for writing down information in extra documents.
+Using code brings numerous benefits.
+Computers are far quicker, more accurate, and far more reliable than humans in many of the tasks that we do.
+Writing out these instructions saves us significant amounts of time, particularly when code can be reused in future years, or even next week when one specific number in the source file suddenly changes.
+Code scripts also provide us with editable documentation for our production processes, saving the need for writing down information in extra documents.

 How to get started